WE ARE CURRENTLY LOCATED AT

 Due to the IRS Private Letter Ruling and Determination Letter, superannuation (non disability) retirees who turned 59 1/2 during a calendar year will recieve 2 forms 1099-R for that calendar year.
 One will be created with a distribution code 2 (under age 59 1/2) one with a distribution code 7 (over age 59 1/2).
 All subsequent years your 1099R will be coded 7.

-ALSO Please note, IRS ruling on Accidental Disibility Survivors Section 101 - Effective this year, you will not recieve a form 1099-R unless you had income tax withholdings.
+ALSO Please note, IRS ruling on Accidental Disibility Survivors Section 101 - Effective 2015, you will not recieve a form 1099-R unless you had income tax withholdings.
 Your pension is now defined as NON TAXABLE.

 CITY HEALTH INSURANCE - (Excludes LHA & GLRVHS)